Wilhelm2/KeyValueStore/README.md

 |----------------|-------------------|

 To look up a key *K*, the database first computes the hash *H(K)* of *K*.
-Then, it looks up the hash table entry *i* by reading *sizeof(unsigned int)* in the hash table file at the position:
+Then, it looks up the hash table entry *i* by reading an int in the hash table file at the position:
 > HEADER_H + i\* sizeof(unsigned int)

-The hash table entry *i* contains the index of the first block which stores the offsets of keys whose hash value is equal to *i*.
+The hash table entry *i* contains the index of the first block that stores the offsets of keys whose hash value is equal to *i*.

 The read function returns one of the following values:
 * Read returns -1 meaning that an error occurred.